fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
 <!-- A standard interface for service-friendly tokens, which aims for a grounded代幣化environment for business. -->

-This Token Standard is designed to make it clearer and easier for Tokens to interact with service-based smart contracts or off-chain services, and to provide an environment that is friendly to Tokens.
+This Token standard is designed for the Tokens to interact with service-based smart contracts and off-chain services easily and smoothly, and providing an environment that is friendly to the Tokens.

 ## Abstract

 <!--A short (~200 word) description of the technical issue being addressed.-->

-The Token technology and market, which originally focused on crowdfunding, now have a painful period of transition to a **Utility Token**.
-Many projects or companies have insufficient smart contract functions of Tokens, which made it difficult to support the fundamentals of their business model and apply to more real-world services or products.
+The Token technology and market, which originally focused on crowdfunding, now have a painful period of the transition to **Utility Token**.
+Many projects or companies lack sufficient smart contract functions in the Tokens, which makes it difficult to support the fundamentals of their business and to apply to more real-world services or products.

-The following interface standard designs are based on the fundamental functions that businesses often need when experiencing a **Healthy Tokenisation**, and for removing the difficulty of making secure connections between smart contracts, and the difficulty of integrating on-chains and off-chains.
-We FundersToken aim to building a Native Token environment, a friendly environment for Tokens.
+The following interface designs are based on the fundamental features that businesses need when experiencing a **Healthy Tokenisation**, and for easing the difficulty of secure bindings among smart contracts, and the difficulty of integrating on-chains and off-chains.
+We FundersToken aim to build a Native Token environment, a friendly environment for the Tokens.

-And FundersToken's **Token transfer relay**, which simulates blockchains in the form of smart contracts for Tokens, and frees end users from the need and limitation to pay Ether as gas fee.
+And the **Token transfer relay**, which simulates blockchains in the form of smart contracts for the Tokens, and frees end-users from the need and the limitation to pay Ether as gas fee.

 ## Motivation

 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->

-We divide the functionalities in this interface standard into the following categories：
+We divide the functionalities of this interface standard into the following categories :

 1. [The improvements to ERC-20](#erc-20-補強)
 2. [The improvements to make a Token service-friendly](#service-friendly-服務友善化-補強)